Everyone is welcome in the two libraries at Freed-Hardeman University, whether you are affiliated with the school or not.

 There are two important exceptions to note, however:

-1. If you get a late fee for an overdue FLIX movie, you have to pay that before you can check out more FLIX movies.
+1. If you get a late fee for an overdue FLIX movie, sports equipment, or any type of game, you have to pay that before you can check out more FLIX, sports equipment, or games.

 2. Once you reach $25 in total library charges you'd have seven days to settle your bill, either by paying it or by returning / replacing any lost items.
 If it's not settled after seven days, a block would be placed on your school account, preventing you from registering from future classes, receiving transcripts, etc., until part of your bill is paid.
 So if you start to accumulate a lot of library charges, please come in and pay some of your balance!
 Note: at the start of the seven day period, an email will be sent to your FHU student email to outline the policy and make you aware of what's going on; however, failure to receive or take note of the email doesn't exempt you from this policy.

-Library charges can be paid with cash or check, and are accepted at the Draughon Library or Learning Resource Library.
+Library charges can be paid with cash or check and are accepted at the ARC front desk or the Learning Resource Library.

 If you need a book already checked out to someone else, you have the option to put a "hold" on it so it will be